Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Solve a crossword puzzle

-One caveat from Dr. Zwerling: if you don’t love crosswords don’t force yourself.
+One caveat from Dr. Zwerling: if you don’t love crosswords, don’t force yourself.
+The research also notes that regularly engaging in other complex mental activities, such as playing checkers or solving other types of puzzles, may also lower your risk of dementia.
 Research in 2020 showed that playing the tile game, mahjong, may also help.

 Asian old man as freelance artist sit in room and play guitar with relax emotion.